-Some of the facilities of Hyde Park include public toilets, drinking fountains, fitness equipment, picnic benches, park benches, bbqs, a playground and a water playground.
-There is a pathway around the lake which is perfect for prams and wheelchairs.
+Some of the facilities of Hyde Park include public toilets, drinking fountains, fitness equipment, picnic benches, park benches, BBQs, a playground and a water playground.
+A pathway around the lake is perfect for prams and wheelchairs.

 Parking near Hyde Park

-There’s parking around the perimeter of Hyde Park but it can be hard to find a spot in peak times.
-There’s also parking in the side streets but just be careful of any parking restrictions that may apply.
+There’s parking around the perimeter, but finding a spot in peak times can be hard.
+There’s also parking in the side streets but be careful of any parking restrictions that may apply.

 History of Hyde Park

-Hyde park was originally wetlands and part of a chain of lakes which stretched from Claisebrook to Herdsman Lake.
-The Whajuk Noongar people moved between these lakes, the coastal plain, and the hills following the Noongar six season calendar.
+Hyde park was originally wetlands and part of a chain of lakes that stretched from Claisebrook to Herdsman Lake.
+The Whajuk Noongar people moved between these lakes, the coastal plain, and the hills following the Noongar six-season calendar.
 These areas were important to them for food and their spiritual way of life.

-When Yellagonga died in 1843, his people were dispossessed of their land around the Swan River Colony and retreated to land in the north including Third Swamp, known to the Noongar people as Boodjamooling.
-This area continued to be a main campsite for the Nyoongar people but was also used by homeless and travellers and then miners en-route to the goldfields in the 1890s.
+When Yellagonga died in 1843, his people were dispossessed of their land around the Swan River Colony.
+They retreated to land in the north, including Third Swamp, known to the Noongar people as Boodjamooling.
+This area continued to be a main campsite for the Nyoongar people but was also used by the homeless and travellers, followed by miners en route to the goldfields in the 1890s.

-The main lakes were drained between 1855 and 1883 which led to some settlement north of Perth and by 1897, 15 hectares of Third Swamp was gazetted as a public park.
-Two years later it was renamed Hyde Park.
+The main lakes were drained between 1855 and 1883, which led to settlement north of Perth.
+By 1897, 15 hectares of Third Swamp were gazetted as a public park.
+Two years later, it was renamed Hyde Park.

 The Best Time to Visit Hyde Park

-My favourite time of year for a walk in Hyde Park is autumn when the leaves turn into beautiful brown and golds.
-If you want a picnic and let your children play in the water playground, summer is the best time to visit Hyde Park.
-Spring is a pretty time of year too when the spring flowers start to appear.
+My favourite time of year for a walk in Hyde Park is autumn, when the leaves turn a beautiful brown and gold.
+If you want a picnic and to let your children play in the water playground, summer is the best time to visit Hyde Park.
+Spring is a pretty time of year, too, when the spring flowers start to appear.

 What trees are around Hyde Park Perth?

 The main trees you see around the lake are the London Plane Tree which are the ones that create the beautiful autumn colours in Hyde Park.
-Other trees in the park include Moreton Bay Figs, Jacarandas, Peppercorn Tree, Jarrah, Western Australian Red Flowering Gum, and Carob Tree.
-You can download this guide on Hyde Park Trees for a full list.
+Other trees in the park include Moreton Bay Figs, Port Jackson Figs, Jacarandas, Peppercorn Tree, Jarrah, Western Australian Red Flowering Gum, and Carob Tree.

-Dogs are allowed in Hyde Park Perth providing they are kept on lead and under control at all times.
+Dogs are allowed in Hyde Park Perth, providing they are kept on a lead and under control at all times.